 Mix all ingredients in a medium bowl until you get a smooth batter.
 Let the batter rest for at least 30 minutes or more.
 It will thicken upon resting and yield a nice thick batter.

 Heat up a non stick pan.
-I used one that was about 7-8 inches in diameter.
-Swipe the pan with a little oil using kitchen paper.
 Make sure the pan is nice and hot.